MohitSingh112/ArApp/README.md

 🌐 Fallback Models
 If the app fails to load the local .glb model, it fetches a fallback from the Khronos glTF Sample Models repository:

-Box.glb → Cube
+cube.glb → Cube

-Cylinder.glb → Cone
+cone.glb → Cone

 Sphere.glb → Sphere